Sean-SoMG/Quaddle/README.md

   - stop at 5 points or when deck is empty.
   - tie-break by pieces on board, then true tie.

+## UX improvements

+- Left click/tap now directly attempts placement at the clicked position.
+- Opponent move includes a short “planning + intent preview” delay so the player can see where AI is about to place.
+- Scoreboard is emphasized in a top app-style panel for quick at-a-glance tracking.

 ## PC + mobile controls

 - Left click/tap a legal grid position to place immediately.